BASILJACOB123/emu8086_codes/README.md

-# emu8086_variance
+# emu8086_codes
-The assembly language code for computing variance
+This repository consists of mulitple codes written in assembly level language